 See also Warning section.

-Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: anti-seizure drugs (e.g., carbamazepine, phenytoin), drugs affecting liver enzymes that remove this medication from your body (such as disulfiram, valproic acid, MAO inhibitors including isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine), isoniazid, methoxyflurane, phenothiazines (e.g., chlorpromazine).
+Some products that may interact with this drug include: darunavir, sodium oxybate, anti-seizure drugs (e.g., carbamazepine, phenytoin), drugs affecting liver enzymes that remove this medication from your body (such as disulfiram, valproic acid, MAO inhibitors including isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine), isoniazid, methoxyflurane, phenothiazines (e.g., chlorpromazine).

 Tell your doctor or pharmacist if you also take drugs that cause drowsiness such as: certain antihistamines (e.g., diphenhydramine), medicine for sleep or anxiety (e.g., alprazolam, diazepam, zolpidem), muscle relaxants, narcotic pain relievers (e.g., codeine), psychiatric medicines (e.g., risperidone, amitriptyline, trazodone).